egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 The `.com` (and a few others') private key is stored in a HSM at VeriSign Lab.
-Most domain registars can happily handle your insertion request of your domain's `DS` key into VeriSign Lab `.com`  and that is heavily guarded by their set of strong public/private key combo.
+Most domain registrars can happily handle your insertion request of your domain's `DS` key into VeriSign Lab `.com`  and that is heavily guarded by their set of strong public/private key combo.